CopperSpice API 1.8.1

 yyyythe year as four digit number

-These expressions may be used for the time:
+These expressions are used for the time.

 ExpressionOutput